-- In deciding important matters related to the nomination and remuneration of directors, corporate officers and partners (including a succession plan), the Nomination and Remuneration Committee carries out prior deliberations, based on which the Board of Directors carries out discussions and makes final decisions. - The Nomination and Remuneration Committee consists of all members of the Board-Audit Committee and the President, and at least the majority of the members are independent directors to ensure its independence, objectivity, and fairness. - The chairperson of the Nomination and Remuneration Committee shall be selected from the committee members who are independent directors.
+- In deciding important matters related to the nomination and remuneration of directors, corporate officers, partners and presidents of major subsidiaries (including a succession plan), the Nomination and Remuneration Committee carries out prior deliberations, based on which the Board of Directors carries out discussions and makes final decisions. - The Nomination and Remuneration Committee consists of all independent directors and the President, and at least the majority of the members are independent directors to ensure its independence, objectivity, and fairness. - The chairperson of the Nomination and Remuneration Committee shall be selected from the committee members who are independent directors.